 Homework will be given out every Friday and will include activities linked to previous and current learning.
-This will be available on Seesaw and the children have received a homework book for writing activities.
+Homework should be completed by the child in their yellow homework book and brought back into school before the following Wednesday.

 Reading books will be changed every Monday, Wednesday and Friday.
 Please read with your child and sign their diary so we know when to change books.
 During reading, ask your children questions to help with their understanding.

 We have a special reading scheme to encourage reading and we receive prizes for reading certain numbers of books.
 We really enjoy this!
 If you have any concerns please call in to see our teachers.

 Phonics is very important as it supports your child with their reading and writing.
 Each day the children will have a phonics lesson where the children will learn to use segmenting and blending skills to read and write words.

 In June, every child in Year 1 will sit the 'Year 1 Phonics Screening'.
 This will test your child's ability to use their phonics to read real and nonsense words.